EdwardBerman/SoJ/README.md

-# julia-contributed-talk-ML4PS
+# The State of Julia for Scientific Machine Learning

-[NeurIPS ML4PS 2024 (Oral Spotlight)] The State of Julia for Scientific Machine Learning
+This repository contains slide and poster materials for our oral presentation at the NeurIPS Machine Learning and the Physical Sciences Workshop (ML4PS).
+We presented "The State of Julia for Scientific Machine Learning" by Edward Berman* and Jacob Ginesin*